zukunft/zukunft.com/docs/code_functions_all.md

             php
     \-- is_type - section for function is_type is expected to be info in /word/triple.php
     \-- is_percent - section for function is_percent is expected to be info in /word/triple.php
+    \-- is_factor - section for function is_factor is expected to be info in /word/triple.php
     \-- is_measure - section for function is_measure is expected to be info in /word/triple.php
     \-- is_scaling - section for function is_scaling is expected to be info in /word/triple.php
     \-- is_time - section for function is_time is expected to be info in /word/triple.php